 It helps the Roomba 650 understand where the obstacles and walls are, but it still can’t see things like furniture legs, so Roomba 650 frequently crashes into them at high speed.

-Roomba 650 is a robotic vacuum that uses a random cleaning style and like A4; it leaves some spots untouched.
-At first, it might not seem like a serious issue, but if you give it another thought, as we said, random cleaning style can cause a lot of problems.
+Roomba 650 is a robotic vacuum that uses a random cleaning style and, like A4, it leaves some spots untouched.
+At first, it might not seem like a serious issue, but if you give it further thought, as we said, random cleaning style can cause a lot of problems.

 For example, Roomba 650 might hit the same spot over and over and waste a lot of battery life ineffectively.
 But if the battery runs out during the cleaning process, Roomba 650 will automatically return to its docking station.